Hamid-Akhtar/Infomagnus/README.md

 > We need two date-pickers: "from" and "to".
 The date-pickers should not allow selection of dates after the current day. "to" cannot be before "from" (selecting an invalid range should make both dates the same value)

+I couldn't find the endpoint for specific date ranges.
+So, I fetched for max and then constraint the data on requested dates.

 ### Task 4

 ```